Switch to a cheaper prepayment meter tariff (UK) — July 2026

 Check the real price

-PAYG costs are driven by pence per kWh plus a daily standing charge.
-We compare both so you can judge the total cost, not just a headline figure.
+PAYG cost is pence per kWh plus a daily standing charge.
+We compare both so you judge total annual cost, not a headline figure.

 Compare whole-of-market

-EnergyPlus is a comparison service designed to help you check a wide range of suppliers and tariffs available in your area.
+We help you check a wide range of suppliers and tariffs available for prepayment in your area.
+See our compare energy prices tool to start.

 Switch with confidence

-We explain key terms like prepayment debt rules, meter compatibility and the difference between fixed and variable tariffs, so you’re clear on what you’re choosing.
+We explain prepayment debt rules, the Debt Assignment Protocol, meter compatibility and fixed vs variable, so you're clear on what you're choosing.

 How to switch to a cheaper prepayment meter tariff

-Switching is usually straightforward, but prepayment meters can involve extra checks.
-Here’s what typically happens when you compare and apply.
+Switching is usually straightforward, but prepayment can involve extra checks.
+Here's what typically happens when you compare and apply, as of July 2026.

-- Tell us about your home – postcode, fuel and meter type.
-This ensures prices reflect your region and network costs.
+- Tell us about your home – postcode, fuel and meter type, so prices reflect your region and network costs.

-- Compare available tariffs – look at unit rate, standing charge, tariff type (fixed/variable) and top-up method.
+- Compare available tariffs – weigh unit rate, standing charge, tariff type (fixed/variable) and top-up method.

-- Apply to switch – complete the switch details.
-Some suppliers may ask for extra info for PAYG.
+- Apply to switch – the new supplier manages it.
+Some ask for extra info for PAYG or a debt check.

 Will my energy go off when I switch?